Drupal4Gov/drupal4gov.us/README.md

 ## Getting Started

-This project built with BLT, an open-source project template and tool that enables building, testing, and deploying Drupal installations following Acquia Professional Services best practices.
+This project is built with BLT, an open-source project template and tool that enables building, testing, and deploying Drupal installations following Acquia Professional Services best practices.

 * Ensure that your computer meets the minimum installation requirements (and then install the required applications).
 See the [BLT System Requirements](https://docs.acquia.com/blt/install/) and [Lando System Requirements](https://docs.lando.dev/basics/installation.html). *At this time, use Docker Desktop v.2.1 or lower.*
 * Fork the parent repository in GitHub (see button to right of repository title to do this)